-46. Respondent's staff auditor used the examination report's treatment of the items covered in this section as a means to force Petitioner both to identify and explain these costs.
+- 44. Respondent's staff auditor used the examination report's treatment of the costs covered in this section as a means to force Petitioner both to identify and explain these costs.
 The fact that Respondent's staff auditor guessed right on many of the aircraft expenses does not mean that he had an informed basis for these guesses.
 At one point during his testimony, Respondent's staff auditor seemed pleasantly surprised that he had been as accurate as he was in finding these expenses.
-But, regardless of the basis that he had for the identification of these expenses, Respondent's staff auditor never made any effort to analyze the expenses that he had chosen to include in the examination report as aircraft expenses.

-47. Nor is the record insufficient to permit such analysis now.
+But, regardless of the basis that he had for the identification of these expenses, Respondent's staff auditor never made any effort to analyze the expenses that he had chosen to include in the examination report as aircraft expenses. - 45.
+Nor is the record sufficient to permit such analysis now.
 Among the missing data is the number of planes that Petitioner owned at one time during the subject cost-reporting year.
-It is now clear that, for awhile, the number was two, probably at the end of the cost-reporting year, but this was unknown at the time of the issuance of the examination report.
-It is unclear, even now, for how long Petitioner owned two planes, or whether it operated both planes during the same timeframe.
-Cost comparisons are impossible without the knowledge that the cost-comparison exercise is for one or two private aircraft.
+It is now clear that, for an undetermined period of time, the number was two, probably at the end of the cost-reporting year, but this was unknown at the time of the issuance of the examination report.
+It is unclear, even now, whether, or for how long, Petitioner operated both planes the undetermined period of time that it owned them.
+Cost comparisons are impossible without, at minimum, the knowledge that the cost-comparison exercise is for one or two private aircraft.

-48. Likewise, Respondent lacked basic information about the aircraft, such as the planes' capacities and costs of operation, per hour or per passenger mile.
-Again, this information remains unknown, so it is still impossible to establish a framework for comparison to the costs of common carriers.

-49. The record includes a three-page log provided during the audit process by Petitioner to Respondent, which appears never to have analyzed it, probably due to its determination that it had not identified the aircraft expenses adequately.
+- 46. Respondent also lacked basic information about the aircraft, such as the planes' capacities and costs of operation, per hour or per passenger mile.
+Again, this information remains unknown, so it is still impossible to establish a framework for comparison to the costs of common carriers. - 47.
+The record includes a three-page log provided during the audit process by Petitioner to Respondent, which appears never to have analyzed it, probably due to its determination that it had not identified the aircraft expenses adequately.
 The log shows 118 trips for purposes other than maintenance or engineering during the subject cost-reporting year.
 The log shows the cities visited and a very brief description of the purpose of the trip.
-Not the detailed description requested by Respondent, the proffered description is often not more than the mention of a facility or meeting.
-The log does not show the duration of the trip, but often notes the number of persons on the plane.

-50. If the aircraft costs identified above, including the unassessed pilot salary, are divided by the number of trips, the per trip cost is about \$2,600.
+Not the detailed description requested by Respondent, the proffered description is often no more than the mention of a facility or meeting.
+The log does not show the duration of the trip, but often notes the number of persons on the plane. - 48.
+If the aircraft costs identified above, including the unassessed pilot salary, are divided by the number of trips, the per trip cost is about \$2,600.
 Some trips list several persons, as many as seven.
 Some trips list only one or two persons.

 Some trips list "staff," so it is impossible to tell how many persons traveled.
 And some trips provide no information about the number of travelers.
 It is a close question, but these findings alone do not establish that the use of the aircraft was unreasonable when compared to common carriers.